corysandahl/jira-runner/README.md

   module.exports = config;
   ```
-There are 3 important properties of the config object:
+There are 3 important properties of a report configuration object:

 **query**
 ```